How to Grow Bacopa

 Bacopa plants are ideal for hanging baskets and pots due to their cascading habit and their ability to flower throughout the summer growing season.

-It is a perennial but is usually grown as an annual as it will not survive temperatures below freezing.
+They are perennial but usually grown as an annual as they will not survive temperatures below freezing.

 The seeds we sell are pelleted.
 Each pellet contains a number of seeds.
 We find that the pellets are easy to handle and it saves thinning the plants out later.